A simple but efficient way to transfer your dotfiles from one setup to another.

 Clone and fetch your dotfiles from any Git repository.
 Supports SSH and HTTPS.

-Use .fdf scripts with commands like PUT, EXECUTE, and ECHO to define exactly what happens.
+Use .fdf scripts with commands like PUT, LINK, GETPKG, and DEPEND_ON to define exactly what happens.

 Review changes before overwriting with a side-by-side TUI diff viewer powered by ncurses.
 See exactly what's being modified.

-Written in pure C with only ncurses as a dependency.
+Written in pure C with minimal dependencies.
 Fast, portable, and works on any Linux distribution.

 Set a custom source folder, grab files from root, or use the default dotfiles/ directory — it's your choice.